gzip(1) 맨 페이지 - 윈디하나의 솔라나라

 slightly larger than the original.
 The worst case expansion is a few

 expansion ratio of 0.015% for large files.
-Note that the actual number
+The actual number of used

 OPTIONS